-I was born with a severe hearing impairment on my left ear.
-But it wasn’t until I was three years old when my parents realised I couldn’t speak.
+I was born with a severe hearing impairment in my left ear.
+But it was only when I was three years old that my parents realised I couldn’t speak.

-Normally, kids will start babbling at around two, but I had no words.
-It was more grunting sounds.
-That’s when they discovered my speech disability.
+Usually, kids start babbling at around age two, but I was making grunting sounds.
+I had no words.

-My parents brought me to every doctor, speech therapist and specialist available.
-They all came to the same conclusion along the lines of: “Your son will never be able to speak.
+My parents brought me to every doctor, speech therapist and specialist.
+They all came to the same conclusion: “Your son will never be able to speak.
 Get ready to take care of him for the rest of his life.”

-They also had to teach me themselves.
-They had to start from scratch because I couldn’t even count from one to five.
+My parents had to teach me themselves.
+They started from scratch because I couldn’t even count from one to five.

-And when I couldn’t reply to simple questions, they made me memorise the answers.
-But I would give the wrong answer at times.
+At times, I would give the wrong answer.
 For example, when people asked “what’s your name”, I would say “I’m four years old”.

-I had dyslexia as well.
-I would see letters inverted like a mirror.
-And it was inverted in all four directions!
+I also had dyslexia.
+I would see letters inverted like a mirror – and inverted in all four directions.

-My mum had to homeschool me.
-Using the Bible and a ruler, she taught me to read word by word and line by line because if I saw too many words at one time, it would get jumbled up in my mind.
+So my mum homeschooled me.
+Using the Bible and a ruler, she taught me to read word by word, line by line.
+Because if I saw too many words at one time, they would get jumbled up in my mind.

 It wasn’t in full sentences, but small words day by day.

-I was finally accepted into a primary school, one year later than my peers.
+I was finally accepted into a primary school – one year after my peers.
 Even then the principal felt that I wouldn’t be able to cope.

-For almost a year, I only went for English classes.
-My mum would bring me to school and sit in the canteen to wait for the class to be over.
+For almost a year, I went only for English classes.
+My mum would sit in the canteen to wait for the class to be over.
 Then she would bring me home and work on what the teacher taught me.

-True enough, the learning curve was steep because the minute my English teacher turned her back, I couldn’t read her lips and wouldn’t know what she just said.
+The learning curve was steep because when my teacher turned her back, I couldn’t read her lips and wouldn’t know what she said.

-I spoke slowly and didn’t get most of the instructions because I was still learning how to speak.
-The friends in primary school didn’t understand, so I was mostly isolated.
+Because I was still learning how to speak, I spoke slowly and didn’t get most of the instructions.
+The kids in primary school didn’t understand, so I was mostly isolated.

-Whenever my parents tried to send me for tuition classes, the other parents would come together and tell the teacher to send me out otherwise they would withdraw their children from the class.
+Whenever my parents sent me for tuition classes, other parents would come together and tell the teacher to send me out otherwise they would withdraw their children from the class.

 But my parents never gave up.

-They would pray for me to be healed, speak about my condition positively and declare God’s goodness and faithfulness.
+They would pray every day for me to be healed and speak about my condition positively.
+They also declared that God is good and faithful.

-My dad also ingrained in me the importance of scripture.
-He gave me and my sister Bible memory verses, and I started reciting them when I was able to speak.
+My dad also ingrained in me the importance of the Bible.
+He gave me and my sister verses to memorise.
+I started reciting them when I was able to speak.

-One particular verse that I clung onto was from Mark 11:23 (NASB).
+One particular verse that I clung to was from Mark 11:23.

-It was only in secondary school when I realised what God had done for me.
-I began to know more about God, and I felt loved by Him.
+It was only in secondary school when I began to know more about God, and felt loved by Him.

 By then, I had mostly overcome my dyslexia and started to socialise better.
 I also started to break records.

-At the end of secondary 4, I was even awarded the model student award in my cohort!
+At the end of Secondary 4, I was given the model student award in my cohort.

 Eventually, I went on to junior college and obtained a scholarship in my second year of university while studying civil engineering.

-I went on to become a design engineer at a consultancy, and had to give presentations to clients and coordinate projects.
+I went on to become a design engineer at a consultancy, where I give presentations to clients and coordinate projects.

 I was also awarded a scholarship and recently started my PhD studies in January.

-These days, I have overcome my speech disability.
-You wouldn’t be able to tell that I was once a kid who could not talk.
+These days, you wouldn’t be able to tell that I was once a kid who could not talk.
+I have overcome my speech disability.

-I also no longer struggle with dyslexia on a day-to-day basis unless I’m stressed.
-During those moments, I would then have to focus in order to read the words properly.
+I also no longer struggle daily with dyslexia unless I’m stressed.
+During those moments, I have to focus in order to read the words properly.

-The only disability I still have is my hearing impairment.
-Currently, I’m primarily using my right ear to hear.
+My hearing impairment is the only disability I still have.
+I primarily use my right ear to hear.

 If there is one thing I have learnt, it is about doing your best and letting God do the rest.
-One can only do so much through human means.
+One can only do so much humanly.